iscle/AndroidAutoPlus/README.md

 ## About

-Welcome to the repository for **Android Auto+**, an innovative Xposed module designed to enhance your experience with Android Auto and related apps.
-This module aims to bring additional functionality and convenience to the existing features of Android Auto and Waze.
+**Android Auto+** is an Xposed module designed to enhance your experience with Android Auto and related apps.
+This module aims to bring additional functionality and bypass restrictions on existing features of Android Auto and related apps such as Waze.

 ## Features